 The glaciers are down the south end of the West Coast, also known as the wet coast for the predominant weather conditions.
 The glaciers are spectacular; take a (guided, unless you're very familiar with mountain travel) walk on them.
 You can also get flights that land on the top ends of the glaciers, which is spectacular experience.

 The startling blue rivers are glacier-fed; the pulverised rock suspended in them gives them that colour.
 Head to the MacKenzie Basin (Twizel, Tekapo, Pukaki) to see the them and the (beautiful) lakes they feed.
-It's one of my favourite parts of the country. almost 10 years agoAnswered by Roy Britten via Travellr.com
+It's one of my favourite parts of the country. over 11 years agoAnswered by Roy Britten via Travellr.com